Senior communities take precautions amid COVID-19 pandemic

 “The most important thing we’re doing is social distancing,” Hassan said.
 “And you can actually do that in a nursing facility.”

-In most senior communities, assisted living facilities and nursing homes, programs exist to let folks socialize with one another.
+In most senior communities, assisted living facilities and nursing homes, programs exist to let residents socialize with one another.

 “Pre-COVID, we would have a daily list of activities for our residents,” Hassan said.
 “We have an activities room where there would be events scheduled every 2 hours.”